Work

 Ted Stamm, Select Museum Collections

-Stamm’s work is in a number of public collections: The Aldrich Contemporary Art Museum in Ridgefield, Connecticut; Brooklyn Museum in Brooklyn, New York; Carnegie Museum in Pittsburgh, Pennsylvania; Fondation Louis Vuitton in Paris, France; Guggenheim Museum in New York, New York; Hall Art Collection in Derneburg, Germany and Reading, Vermont; Museum of, Contemporary Art MoCA in Los Angeles, California; Museum of Modern Art MoMA in New York, New York; San Jose Museum of Art in San Jose, California and Western Australia Art Gallery in Perth, Australia.
+Stamm’s work is in a number of public collections: Brooklyn Museum (Brooklyn, NY), Carnegie Museum (Pittsburgh, PA), Fondation Louis Vuitton (Paris, France), Guggenheim Museum (New York, NY), Hall Art Collection (Derneburg, Germany; Reading, Vermont), The Menil Collection (Houston, TX), Museum of Contemporary Art MoCA (Los Angeles, CA), Museum of Modern Art MoMA (New York, NY), Reading Public Museum (Reading, PA), San Jose Museum of Art (San Jose, California), Smart Museum of Art | The University of Chicago (Chicago, IL) and Western Australia Art Gallery (Perth, Australia).